replicatedhq/kurl.sh/src/markdown-pages/add-ons/sonobuoy.md

 This makes Sonobuoy assets available in the cluster, but does not run conformance tests.
 The `sonobuoy` binary will be installed in the directory `/usr/local/bin`.

+## Limitations

+This add-on does not work if Kubernetes 1.27.x and Prometheus is installed as `sonobuoy` will panic with the error: `panic: runtime error: invalid memory address or nil pointer dereference`.
+This problem is being [addressed](https://github.com/vmware-tanzu/sonobuoy/pull/1909) in the upstream Sonobuoy project.

 ## Advanced Install Options

 ```yaml